LucasKonrath/json-schema-validation-poc/README.md

 - Schema type and version combinations must be unique
 - The POJO generation creates Java source files packaged in a JAR
 - Generated POJOs include Jackson annotations for JSON serialization/deserialization
+- Avro conversion supports nested objects, arrays, enums, and proper type mappings
+- Required fields in JSON Schema are mapped as non-nullable in Avro
+- Optional fields use Avro unions with null type